Water

 Addressing Equity

-Improving infrastructure and adjusting guidelines to incorporate climate change projections, will restore and create new functionality within the stormwater management system and effectively prepare Howard County to withstand increased climate impacts.
-This will reduce the need for service repairs and the impacts of flooding on homes, business operations, utility infrastructure, and buildings.
+Improving stormwater infrastructure and adjusting its guidelines to incorporate climate change projections will (1) improve stormwater management and (2) effectively prepare Howard County to withstand increased climate impacts.
+This simultaneously reduces the need for costly service repairs and reduces the impacts of flooding on homes, businesses, and utility infrastructure.

 Stormwater Management